praingeard/research-track-ros/README.md

 Compile with `catkin_make`.
 Run using the command `roslaunch robot_control robot_launch.xml` To change speed you can call the `/reduce_speed` and `/increase_speed` empty services.
+You can also input 1 to increase speed, 2 to reduce it and 3 to reset the robot's position.

 ## Nodes